Interventions for Anxiety

 Understanding Anxiety

-Anxiety can have diverse presentations, but it generally involves fear, worry and rumination about the future.
-While some stress is necessary to keep us alert and prepare for danger, too much of it can impair our daily ability to function.
-Patients may come to see you after experiencing anxiety's physiological, cognitive and emotional symptoms.
+Anxiety can have diverse presentations, but it generally involves fear, worry, and rumination about the future.
+While some stress is necessary to keep us alert and prepare for danger, too much can impair our daily ability to function.
+Patients may come to see you after experiencing anxiety's physiological, cognitive, and emotional symptoms.

 Common anxiety disorders include: